 Because women have lower testosterone levels, this will affect how they build muscle and could potentially make it more difficult in some instances.
 What’s more, some men also struggle to bulk build muscle, which is why we offer a range of products that can support all athletes, regardless of gender.

-Our key products that support athletes to build muscle are our Klean Isolate Whey Protein Powder and Klean Creatine.
+Our key products that support athletes to build muscle are our Klean Isolate Whey Protein Powder and Klean Creatine Powder.
 Containing 20g of protein per serving, Klean Isolate provides the essential amino acids for musclebuilding, all while enhancing daily protein intake.
 Creatine also helps you build muscle mass, increase body strength and recover quickly from intense exercise. ‡